Aquatarium Board Members

 Most recently, Mr. Davies was responsible for the design, development and launch of A+ World Academy in Bern, Switzerland – a high school using the Tall Ship Sörlandet as a platform.
 Mr. Davies continues to serve as a contributing director / trustee to: A+ World Academy; West Island Colleges in Montreal and Calgary; Stanstead College in Québec; Leahurst College in Kingston, Ontario; Sail Training International Ltd.; Tall Ships America; Bytown Brigantine Inc.; and The Brockville Aquatarium.

-Trish Arthurs grew up on the shores of Lake Erie in Port Colborne, ON spending her summers sailing and boating including tall ship sail training throughout the Great Lakes.
-Her nautical roots drew her to join the Royal Canadian Navy where she has served across the country and overseas on board various ships and reaching the rank of Captain (Navy).
-She is currently the Director of Strategic Engagement and Capacity Building in the Strategic Joint Staff of the Canadian Armed Forces.
+Trish Arthurs grew up on the shores of Lake Erie in Port Colborne, ON spending her summers on and around the water.
+She learned to sail at a young age and her time on the water included sailing on board tall ships around the Great Lakes.
+Her nautical roots drew her to join the Royal Canadian Navy where she served across the country and overseas on board various ships and reached the rank of Captain (Navy).

-Trish lives in Ottawa, ON with her two beautiful daughters and slightly neurotic dog.
-Other than her nautical pastimes, she enjoys snowboarding, soccer and gardening.
+Trish lives in Cantley, QC with her partner and two beautiful daughters having retired from the Navy in 2019 after 27 years of service.
+Other than her nautical pastimes, she enjoys cycling, snowboarding, soccer and gardening.